SMPyBandits/SMPyBandits/paper.md

 ---
-title: "*AlgoBandits*: a Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
+title: "*SMPyBandits*: a Research Framework for Single and Multi-Players Multi-Arms Bandits Algorithms in Python"
 authors:
 - name: Lilian Besson
   orcid: 0000-0003-2767-2563